google/neuroglancer/python/README.md

 ## Test suite

-The test suite can be run using the `tox` command.
+The test suite can be run using the `nox` command.
 Some of the tests require a WebGL2-enabled web browser in order to test interaction with the Neuroglancer client.
 Both Chrome and Firefox are supported, but currently due to bugs in Swiftshader, Chrome Headless does not work.
 Firefox Headless also currently does not support WebGL at all.
 On Linux, you can successfully run the tests